AdaptiveCpp/AdaptiveCpp/README.md

 The default installation prefix is `/usr/local`.
 Change this to your liking.

 ## hipSYCL input language: `__device__` annotated SYCL
-Due to the CUDA/HIP programming models that hipSYCL builds on, all functions that are executed on the device must be marked with the `__device__` annotation.
+Due to the CUDA/HIP programming model that hipSYCL builds upon, all functions that are executed on the device must be annotated with the `__device__` attribute.
 This particularly affects SYCL kernel lambdas.
 Local memory allocated statically in an hierarchical parallel for invocation must be marked as `__shared__` for the same reason.
 The following code snippet can be used to guarantee compatibility of hipSYCL applications with regular SYCL:
 ```cpp
 #ifndef __HIPSYCL__
  #define __device__